Vendor risk assessment

 - Internal only: Internal business data

-- Model weights: Proprietary model parameters (highest risk)
+- Model weights or AI assets: Proprietary model parameters or training data (highest risk)

 Assessing business criticality